How To Make Wax Melts

 1: Preparation

 Before you begin your wax melt making, it is important to prepare your space, especially as dealing with wax can be quite messy!
 Make sure you have a clean flat surface to work on, moving anything you don’t want to get wax on.
 Also, make sure you have your clamshells at the ready, as the process can go a lot faster than you might initially expect.
-Weigh/measure how much wax you need.
+Weigh out how much wax you need.
 For this example, we are using 100g.

 2: Melting the wax